gabemule/git-aliases/docs/commands/rollback.md

 # 🔙 Rollback Command

-Provides a safe and interactive way to revert changes in the main branch, creating a new branch for review before applying the rollback.
+Provides a safe and interactive way to revert changes in the main branch, creating a new branch for review before applying the rollback, with automatic conflict resolution using the configured mergetool.

 ## Usage